jakobnissen/ErrorTypes.jl/docs/src/index.md

 The idea behind this package is well known and used in other languages, e.g. Rust and the functional languages (Clojure, Haskell etc).
 It is also implemented in the Julia packages `Expect` and `ResultTypes`, and to some extent `MLStyle`.
 Compared to these packages, ErrorTypes offer:

 * Efficiency: All ErrorTypes methods and types should be maximally efficient.
 For example, an `Option{T}` is as lightweight as a `Union{T, Nothing}`, and manipulation of the `Option` is as efficient as a `===` check against `nothing`.
 * Increased comfort.
-The main disadvantage of using these packages are the increased friction in development.
+The main disadvantage of using these packages is the increased friction in development.
 ErrorTypes provides more quality-of-life functionality for working with error types than `Expect` and `ResultTypes`, for example the simple `Option` type.
 * Flexibility.
 Whereas `Expect` and `ResultTypes` require your error state to be encoded in an `Exception` object, ErrorTypes allow you to store it how you want.
 Want to store error codes as a `Bool`?
 Sure, why not.
 * Strictness: ErrorTypes tries hard to not _guess_ what you're doing.
-Error types with concrete values cannot be converted to another error type, and non-error types are never implicitly converted to error types.
+Error types with concrete values cannot be converted to another concrete error type, and non-error types are never implicitly converted to error types.
 Generally, ErrorTypes tries to minimize room for error.